Otto the Orange: Mascot team

-There are a team of performers that dress as Otto; this team contains a mix of personalities and genders.
-Similar body builds are required so not one Otto stands out; performers need to be the desired height of 5 feet and 10 inches.
-Stunts, dances, gestures and general movement are all practiced and routinized.
+There are a team of about 5-14 performers that dress as Otto; this team contains a mix of personalities and genders.
+As of 2023, over 100 Syracuse students have taken on the role of Otto, and 2023-24 featured an all-women cast for the first time in Syracuse history.
+Similar body builds are required so not one Otto stands out; performers need to be in the desired height range of 5 feet and 5 inches, to 5 feet and 10 inches.
+The orange costume weighs about 10 pounds, and stunts, dances, gestures and general movement are all practiced and routinized.
 The Ottos take turns attending events.
 Otto will never be in two places at once, preserving the magic of the mascot; if there are two sporting events happening at the same time, Otto's appearances will be split between the two events.
+In the 2022-23 school year, Otto appeared at over 800 on-campus and off-campus events – an increase of 100 than in 2019.

 Social media

-In general, most of Otto’s social media activity happens through pictures and videos.
-Additionally, he frequently retweets or shares other University pages in order to promote sports games, events such as the career fair, and instilling pride in SU fans.
-In 2006, a video of a fight between Otto the Orange and the Hokiebird was spread, with many speculating that the fight was the result of pent up anger between the two actors portraying the characters.
-It was not until 2019 that the person who portrayed Otto at the time confirmed that this was a simulated fight.
+Otto maintains an active presence across multiple social media platforms, primarily sharing content related to Syracuse University athletics, campus events, and community engagement.
+The mascot's social media accounts feature a mix of promotional content, behind-the-scenes footage, and interactions with fans and other university mascots.

+Otto uses they/them pronouns, and following Instagram's introduction of the pronouns feature in May 2021, Otto's official Instagram account has listed pronouns as "they/them" in the bio section.

+The Mascot Hall of Fame describes Otto's online persona as energetic and enthusiastic, friendly and approachable, and mischievous and curious.

+Otto has leveraged social media presence for broader media appearances, including multiple This is SportsCenter commercials for ESPN.